PDXpert PLM Software

 Adding, changing or removing a type's custom attribute definition adds all related items to the queue.
 Unlike standard attributes, a custom attribute cannot be optimized and needs more time to index.
 Indexing speed is directly related to the number of custom attributes multiplied by the number of items with those attributes.

 File attachments are indexed using software components ("IFilters") installed on the server computer.
-There may be a noticable delay before file indexing starts, and the filter service runs at a much slower speed than item indexing.
+There may be a noticeable delay before file indexing starts, and the filter service runs at a much slower speed than item indexing.

 Adding a new file to an item automatically schedules the file for indexing.
 In normal operation, there's never a need to use thebutton.